What's a community council?

 Active community councils will regularly:

-• write to relevant agencies, following a meeting of the community council, in order to highlight an issue.
+• write to relevant agencies in order to highlight an issue

-• arrange for public officials and others, to attend and address meetings of the community council on matters of interest.
+• arrange for public officials and others, to attend and address meetings on matters of interest

-• organise community events in order to enhance their local areas and to promote the profile and activities of the community council.
+• organise community events in order to enhance their local area

 What is the role of a community council member?

-As a community council member you can help ensure that the community council is acting in the best interests of the community by speaking to local people and finding out if there are any issues that they think need to be addressed locally.
+As a community council member you can help ensure you're acting in the best interests of the community by speaking to local people and finding out if there are any issues that they think need to be addressed locally.

-Community council members can play a helpful role in supporting the office bearers nominated to run the community council.
+Community council members can play a helpful role in supporting the office bearers.